← back to other articles

 Preventing Unauthorized Document Sharing with Strong Data Security Measures

-✔ Disable forwarding of confidential files.
+✔ Disable the ability to forward confidential files.

 4. Data Encryption and Secure File Transfers